tradingview/charting-library-tutorial/documentation/integration.md

 ## Creating a Charting Library widget

-Create **main.js** and add the following code, that creates a [Charting Library widget][widget-docs-url].
+Add a folder `src`, create [main.js](../src/main.js) in it and add the following code, that creates a [Charting Library widget][widget-docs-url].
 Note that the widget constructor has a lot of settings, but we are setting only mandatory ones.

 ```javascript
 // Datafeed implementation, will be added later